 2: Talk to your fellow travellers

-On a good trip your guide will talk about seat rotation and it not only ensures that everyone gets a window seat, it is also a great chance to get to know your fellow travellers.
-On my Zimbabwe trip in September I was joined by 2 Australian’s, 2 Germans, 1 Spaniard, 2 Americans and 3 Brits – ranging in age from late 20’s to their early 70’s.
+On a good trip, your guide will talk about seat rotation and it not only ensures that everyone gets a window seat, but it is also a great chance to get to know your fellow travellers.
+On my Zimbabwe and Botswana Game Tracker Safari, I was joined by 2 Australian’s, 2 Germans, 1 Spaniard, 2 Americans and 3 Brits – ranging in age from late 20’s to their early 70’s.
 It was nice to chat about where they are from, what they do and where their travels have taken them.

 3: Delve into your guides personal library